Derived Azumaya algebras and twisted $K$-theory: Stacks of presentable -categories e tale -theory

-By proposition 6 above, Azumaya algebras are \'{e}tale locally trivial.
-Hence, the stalks on hensel local rings are Morita equivalent to the base, and their corresponding \'{e}tale K-theory is equivalent to the \'{e}tale $K$-theory of the local ring of the stalk.
+By Proposition \ref{localtriviality} above, Azumaya algebras are \'{e}tale locally trivial.
+Hence, the \'{e}tale stalks of the corresponding sheaf of dg-categories are Morita equivalent to the base, and their corresponding \'{e}tale $K$-theory is equivalent to the \'{e}tale $K$-theory of the local ring of the stalk (which is a strictly Henselian local ring).
 The functor